hnvultimate123/Introduction/index.md

 Obviously each language has their own strengths and uses for different purposes, so its nice to become comfortable with multiple (as they all share similarities).
 I do find Java's syntax to be annoyingly verbose sometimes with all the ``` private static final LongObjectName RANDOM_CONST = ...``` and ```public static void main``` that might need to be typed, but for the most part, its definitely manageable.

-I also joined **Engineers for Exploration** during fall quarter of this year, in particular the FishSense team.
+I also joined **Engineers for Exploration** during fall quarter of this year, in particular the **FishSense** team.
 I've grown to really like the research experience, and I felt that its been an incredible way to apply some of the skills I've been learning as part of my classes.
-I've also learned about how to use different libraries that I previously had not touched before (openCV, depthai, etc.).
+I've also learned about how to use different libraries that I previously had not touched before (such as [depthai](https://docs.luxonis.com/projects/api/en/latest/)).

 My focus in FishSense currently (extending from last quarter, where I took CSE 199) is to evaluate one of the cameras that we are considering using in our underwater enclosure and determine whether it is worthwhile.
 I have also written Python scripts to calculate the accuracy, precision, and recall of our fish identification model.
+[Here](OAKDpointcloud.jpg) is a cool visual of a point cloud generated from the depth data of the camera I am looking at!

 I have some machine learning experience, both through work with ACM AI Projects, CSE 152A (computer vision), and prior experience.